lordiusJaym/Qoryn-Tiin/common/submissionsprocess.md

 ## Final Notes

 * Generally, users are free to join and leave teams at any time.
-If you missed the window of the original Recruitment/Gathering post, you are still allowed to work on the project, given people in the team are okay with it.
+If you missed the window of the original Gathering post, you are still allowed to work on the project, given people in the team are okay with it.

 * Qoryn Tiin's Discord server acts as a place for discussion.
 No decisions on canonization will be made on Discord.
 In addition, any major posts on Reddit (Polls, Prompts, etc) will be announced on Discord as well.